 If you decide to take the stairs, you will climb the 215 stairs from the lobby to the top of the Pedestal building in 10 minutes.

-If you have the Reserve ticket, you can’t go into the monument, but you can explore the grounds as much as you want.
+If you have a reserve ticket, you can’t go into the monument, but you can explore the grounds as much as you want.

-However, you won’t need more than half an hour to see around.
+However, you won’t need more than half an hour to look around.

 If you decide to pack a picnic box, you may need an extra hour.